 Perfect Puerto Rican pairings

-Looking for the perfect Puerto Rican meal to go with your Coquito?
+Looking for the perfect Puerto Rican dessert to go with your Coquito?
 Look no further!

 Here are some of my favorite Puerto Rican dishes to enjoy with this spiced cocktail: